 “The urgency reflected in the in-equitable health status of Indigenous people in Canada calls for ‘reconcili-ACTION’.
 The re-assessment of mainstream health policy promoting equity must be achieved through an IND-equity lens.
 This will require collaboration between mainstream policy and decision-makers, Indigenous health leaders and both Indigenous, Western-trained and Traditional practitioners that is in keeping with the spirit of ‘Authentic Indigenous Partnership’.
 Anything less will further blur the edges of the in-between space we all find ourselves in under the long shadow of Canada's Truth and Reconciliation Commission's final report.
 More seriously, we risk perpetuating the inequitable status quo; a health system that is still culturally UN-safe”

 Initial actions include our efforts to maintain and improve patient care, our commitment to enhanced communications, and our aim to improve Indigenous engagement, inclusion and accountability.

 Maintaining and Improving Patient Care

-Services currently provided by Home and Community Care, (formerly the CCAC) to Indigenous people will be maintained.
+Services currently provided by Home and Community Care Support Services to Indigenous people will be maintained.
 However, there are existing gaps in providing care to Indigenous individuals.
 The following recommendations are being put forward to improve care to Indigenous communities: